Workshops in social art theatre with young asylum seekers, refugees, Italians and second-generation youth.

 THE PROJECT IN DETAIL

 To create a unified poetic aspiration and language for migrants and Italians in order to foster shared belonging to a hybrid community through theatre, fairy tales, myths and theatrical works that are universal and transcend culture.

 This project aims to mitigate the hardening climate as concerns migration using art as a means to create an authentic meeting ground between people involving cultural exchange and a sense of community belonging as an antidote to the frequent episodes of intolerance occurring in Rome.
-In particular, the project uses the theatrical disciplines and oral narrative to give voice to the disadvantage experienced by many vulnerable people: young women who have just arrived in Italy (often for family reunification) and their children.
+In particular, the project uses the theatrical disciplines and oral narrative to give voice to the disadvantage experienced by many vulnerable people: young refugees and asylum seekers, young women recently arrived in Italy (often for family reunification) and their children.

 The images, graphics, audio, symbols, drawings, photographs and text contained in this website cannot be used, reproduced or published in any form and/or by any means and/or by any channel, entirely or in part, by third parties without express prior written authorisation from the Foundation.